bezalell75/paper-supplement-2026/README.md

 ## Citation and license

 - Citation: _[author / venue / DOI to be added upon publication]_
-- License: _[choose, e.g. MIT for the code and CC BY 4.0 for the design output]_
+- License: _[MIT for the code and CC BY 4.0 for the design output]_